swiftmumbai/chatkit/README.md

 Authentication on local side(initially) using the protocols.
 Server side handling,rendering and fetching of data using Firebase(initially),or some MYSQL,SQLite or PostgreSQL

+Swift Package Manager to be used.

-Development of SDK and then availlable to all the commmunity memebers.
+Development of SDK and then availlable to all the commmunity members.